Kaaz/DiscordBot/readme.md

 Analyzes an item from path of exile.

+Usable in public and private channels
 ### poelab

 Attempts to find a description from reddit for the Labyrinth instance.

+Usable in public and private channels

 #### Usage